 To understand and respond to trends that impact business performance, it’s critical that you know where to find corresponding data and how to tie the many different pieces together for business intelligence reporting.
 But, do you know for a fact if the underlying data that your reports and dashboards are based on is clean and accurate?
-If you’re not using a data cleansing tool, you’re likely basing important decisions on faulty data.
+If you’re not using a data cleansing tool in your data warehouse or your Master Data Management (MDM) system, you’re likely basing important decisions on faulty data.

-The ‘What’ and ‘How’ of Data Cleansing for Business Intelligence
+The ‘What’ and ‘How’ of Data Cleansing Tools for Business Intelligence

 “Data scientists spend nearly 80% of their time collecting and cleaning data rather than actually analyzing it.”

 Investment in business intelligence and analytics requires first a dedication to cultivating the highest quality data possible.
 Successful BI and Analytics teams always prioritize 3 things during any project: